patrickHD/webgame/README.md

 # webgame

-Exprimental project focused on creating a framework for web-based games that can exist on any playform (Desktop, Mobile, Console)
+Experimental project focused on testing technologies such as SignalR and creating a framework for web-based games that can exist on any platform (Desktop, Mobile, Console)